 - Expand our peer to peer learning circle to facilitate transfer of cover crop information and expertise.

-Strip-trials we established at 6 sites during summer/ fall of 2016.
+Strip-trials we established at 6 sites during summer/ fall of 2016 and 2017 for response trials in 2017 and 2018.
 Strips contained paired comparisons of with and without cover crop using the cooperators cover crop of choice.
-Two sites used winter rye following soybean, two used winter rye following corn grain and two following winter wheat, frost seeded red clover and a summer mix following wheat harvest.
+In 2016, two sites used winter rye following soybean, two used winter rye following corn grain and two following winter wheat, frost seeded red clover and a summer mix following wheat harvest.
+In 2017, two sites used rye after corn, one used rye after soybean and three used red clover with wheat.
 Site characteristics and dates can be found in table 1.
 All sites have long no-till histories and trials were replicated 3 to 5 times.
 Cooperators followed their routine field practices for establishing and terminating the cover crop.
 In the wheat trials, clover was terminated in October, the majority of the summer mix winterkilled although a few species required chemical termination in spring.
 Winter rye was terminated in spring.
 Aboveground biomass was sampled before termination and analyzed for dry matter (DM), nitrogen (N) and carbon (C content).
-Cover crops were established in 2017 for the 2018 trials.

-Corn was grown using the cooperators routine production practices and yield was measured from the center six rows of each strip using a weigh wagon.
-Grain moisture was measured, and yield adjusted to 15% moisture.
+Corn or soybean were grown using the cooperators routine production practices and yield was measured from the center six rows of each strip using a weigh wagon.
+Grain moisture was measured, and yield adjusted to the appropriate moisture.

 Data was subject to analysis of variance procedures to determine if significant treatment differences occurred.
 Sites were analyzed separately.

-Cover crops in wheat systems (sites 1 and 6) were more productive in terms of biomass yield than systems using winter rye (Table 1) which was expected given the longer growing period available.
+Cover crops in wheat systems (cases 1, 6 and 8) were more productive in terms of biomass yield than systems using winter rye (Table 1) which was expected given the longer growing period available.
 Carbon to N ratios were sufficiently low that residue should not tie-up N and affect corn yield.

 Corn responded positively to previous cover at 4 of the 6 sites and negatively at 2 (Table 2).
 Positive responses ranged from 2.8 to 5.3%, negative from 0.1 to 0.5%, however yield differences were not significant at the 5% level of probability.
 In general, corn yields were very high for all the sites, especially given the well-drained nature of the soil types.